MayInstitute/MayInstitute2018/Program3_IntroR/01-rstats.md

 > **Challenge**
 >
-> * We’ve seen that atomic vectors can be of type character,
+> * We've seen that atomic vectors can be of type character, numeric,
->   numeric, integer, and logical.
-But what happens if we try to mix these types in
+>   integer, and logical.
+But what happens if we try to mix these
->   a single vector?
+>   types in a single vector?

-Answer: R implicitly converts them to all be the same type
 >
 > * What will happen in each of these examples? (hint: use `class()`
 >   to check the data type of your objects):